Russification of Ukraine: Crackdown on Ukrainophiles under Nicholas I

 The authorities publicised the existence of the Brotherhood of Saints Cyril and Methodius as well as the punishment meted out to its members.
 Kostomarov, the key figure, was imprisoned in the Peter and Paul Fortress in St. Petersburg and exiled in the town of Saratov.
 Others received sentences of one to three years and internal exile from Ukraine in Russia.

 The authorities believed the brotherhood's activities were a part of their wider struggle with the Polish nobility: Nicholas I wrote that "For a long time we did not believe that such work was going on in Ukraine, but now there can be no doubt about it."

 A memorandum was prepared by the officers of the Third Section intended to suppress the spread of Ukrainophile ideas, reading "Through the minister of popular education, to warn all those dealing with Slavdom, antiquity, and nationality, as well as professors, teachers, and censors, that in their books and lectures they sedulously avoid any mention of Little Russia, Poland, and other lands subject to Russia that may be understood in a sense dangerous to the integrity and peace of the empire, and on the contrary, they strive as much as possible to incline all lessons of scholarship and history toward the true loyalty of all those tribes to Russia."

-In 1854, Uvarov, wrote to the minister of the interior reminding him of an imperial decree suggesting that "writers should be most careful when handling the question of Little Russian ethnicity and language, lest love for Little Russia outweigh affection for the fatherland-the Empire."
+In 1854, Uvarov, wrote to the minister of the interior reminding him of an imperial decree suggesting that "writers should be most careful when handling the question of Little Russian ethnicity and language, lest love for Little Russia outweigh affection for the fatherland - the Empire."

 Alexander II

 Russia's loss in the Crimean War and the worsening of its international position emboldened Polish society in its demands for previous freedoms.
-In January 1863 the Polish revolted once again, the insurrection spreading to the Ukrainian provinces of the empire taking more than a year to crush.
+In January 1863 the Polish revolted once again, with the insurrection spreading to the Ukrainian provinces of the empire and taking more than a year to crush.
 The revolt was followed by repressions of the leaders and participants as well as a new campaign to Russify the provinces annexed during the partitions.

 It was during Alexander II's rule that Russia began to take on the character of a tripartite nation of Great, Little, and White Russians.

 During the early years of Alexander in the late 1850s, Metropolitan Iosif Semashko, who had managed to bring most of the Uniates in the empire under the jurisdiction of Russian Orthodoxy, noticed a new threat to the imperial regime - the khlopomany.
 The khlopomany were young Polish noblemen who renounced their Catholic Faith and embraced the Orthodox faith as well as the identity of Ukrainians such as Wlodzimierz Antonowicz who changed his name to Volodymyr Antonovych.
 Semashko was able to suppress the movement by politicising it.